miguelcnf/statux/README.md

 tech behind it
 =====

-Cloud9 IDE with terminal access as the development environment Twitter Bootstrap for template
+- Cloud9 IDE with terminal access as the development environment
+- Twitter Bootstrap for template
-Perl Dancer for the backend
+- Perl Dancer for the backend
-Dotcloud for hosting using API for pushing
+- Dotcloud for hosting using API for pushing
-Github for versioning
+- Github for versioning

-Live Sandbox
+live sandbox
 =====

 http://statux-miguelcnf.dotcloud.com/